 Killer Instinct

 This is called an Ultra Combo (AKA finishing move), which can be unleashed when their opponent's health is low.
 Instead of a quick "no-skill" typewriter-style Fatality move (via Mortal Kombat), an Ultra Combo actually requires timing and skilled players can make their combo count go even higher with post-K.O. execution and inputs that require very precise timing!
 Speaking of combos...
 KI definitely presented one of the most "open-ended" combo systems to date.
 Every character also has their own "combo style", and finishing the match with a unique Ultra Combo not only added personalization (and self expression) to the fight, but wowed the audience watching!

-FUN FACT: Killer Instinct was also a "head-turned" at arcades because the (sneaky) devs managed to have the game sound turned way up and was "extra loud" during Ultra Combo sequences (and during the intro) even on default sound settings.
-Yeah, that KI machine made some noise in small arcades and it was designed that way!
+FUN FACT: Killer Instinct was a "head-turner" at arcades partly because the (sneaky) developers managed to equip the arcade cabinet's game sound with the volume turned way up.
+This made for an "extra loud" volume that seemed to carry throughout the arcades during Ultra Combo sequences (and during the intro) even on default sound settings.
+So if you noticed the Killer Instinct machine was loud, it was designed that way on purpose!

+Killer Instinct